Students Need School Libraries

 - Western Australian School Library Association (WASLA)

 The development and running of the Students Need School Libraries campaign is done by volunteers who are passionate about school library services.
 The leadership team coordinates our volunteer network of hundreds of interested people.
-The leadership team includes Holly Godfree (Campaign Coordinator, a teacher librarian in the Australian Capital Territory), Madison Dearnaley (Website Coordinator, a library assistant in Queensland), Carol Grantham (a teacher librarian in South Australia), Sue Johnston (a teacher librarian in South Australia), and Hajnalka Molloy (a teacher librarian in South Australia).
+The leadership team includes Holly Godfree (Campaign Coordinator, a teacher librarian in the Australian Capital Territory), Cherie Bell (mother librarian* in Victoria), Madison Dearnaley (Website Coordinator, a teacher librarian in Queensland), Sue Johnston (a teacher librarian in South Australia), Suzanne Livett (a teacher librarian in Queensland) and Hajnalka Molloy (a teacher librarian in South Australia).

 The campaign has over 140 volunteers from across all Australian states and territories, NZ and the world, who have joined together to advocate for all students in Australian, to ensure that they have equitable access to quality school library services.
 Our volunteers include

 - Teacher-librarians, school librarians, library technicians, and library aides.

 - Authors and illustrators

 - People who care about young people's education

 * A mother librarian is defined as a parent, lovingly curating a collection for her children, as well as studying towards librarianship.